Anselmoo/spectrafit/README.md

                         for  manual peak definition.
   -np, --noplot         No plotting the spectra and the fit of `SpectraFit`.
   -v, --version         Display the current version of `SpectraFit`.
-  -vb, --verbose        Display the initial configuration parameters and fit
+  -vb {0,1,2}, --verbose {0,1,2}
-                        results, as a table '1', as a dictionary '2', or not in the terminal '0'.
+                        Display the initial configuration parameters and fit results, as a table '1', as a dictionary '2', or not in the terminal '0'.
 The default option is set to 1 for table `printout`.